nawel-AMH/NAWAL-PROFILE/README.md

 </div>

 <h1 align="center">Hello 👋, I'm NAWAL LAMGHARI</h1>
 <h2 align="center">Web Developer | Fullstack Developer</h2>

-## 🚀 about Me
+## 🚀 About Me

 <div align="center">
   <p>I'm a software engineering student with a strong focus on creating efficient web and mobile applications. 🌐✨</p>
   <p>Driven by curiosity and a love for problem-solving, I aim to develop meaningful, user-centered solutions that make a difference. 🚀</p>
   <p>Let's connect and work together to shape the future of technology! 💻💡</p>
 </div>

 <div style="display: flex; align-items: flex-start; justify-content: space-between;">